5dpo/5dpo.github.io/index.md

 A robotics team from the
-[Faculty of Engineering, University of Porto (FEUP)][FEUP] for R&D in the scope of national and international robotic competitions {: .fs-6 .fw-300 }
+[Faculty of Engineering, University of Porto (FEUP)][FEUP] for R&D systems in the scope of national and international competitions of autonomous systems and robotics
+{: .fs-6 .fw-300 }

 [GitHub][5dpo GitHub]{: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }